tabris17/Nuitka-winsvc/README.md

 - `--windows-service-description`
   Description of the Windows service.
 If not provided, the file description will be attempted to use.
 - `--windows-service-cmdline`
-  Additional command line arguments that will be passed to the Windows service.
-Just like `--config config.json --output output.log` .
+  Additional command line arguments that will be passed to the service, such as `--config config.json --output output.log` .

 Use the following command to build a Windows service: